andrewdavidmackenzie/flow/samples/first/DESCRIPTION.md

-First
+first
 ==

+Description
+===
-Very simple first flow used to demonstrate a simple flow that actually does something, but can be followed.
+Very simple first flow used to demonstrate a simple flow that actually does something, and who's execution can be followed step-by-step by a human.

+It generates a series of numbers and prints it out on `stdout`, as per diagram below:

-See [first flow](../../guide/src/first_flow/first_flow.md) section in the guide for a much more detailed description of this sample and a step-by-step walkthrough of it running.
+See the [Understanding it](../../guide/first_flow/understanding.md) section in the guide to understand what this flow does and a [step-by-step walkthrough](../../guide/first_flow/step-by-step.md) of its execution.

 Features Used
 ===